russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 {{< gallery match="images/creating-some-target-resources/*" sortOrder="assc" rowHeight="200" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true loadJQuery=false >}}<br>

-With the resources now deployed, let's run the Logic App.
+With the resources now deployed, let's run the Azure Logic App and start saving money.

-## Running the Logic App
+## Running the Azure Logic App

 In [the Azure Portal](https://portal.azure.com/), go to your Logic App and press the **Enable** button.
 This will trigger a Run, and clicking on **Refresh** should show you that a run is in progress: